pymoso/PyMOSO/README.md

 # PyMOSO

-PyMOSO is software for solving multi-objective simulation (MOSO) problems and for creating, comparing, and testing MOSO algorithms.
+PyMOSO is software for solving multi-objective simulation optimization (MOSO) problems and for creating, comparing, and testing MOSO algorithms.

 ## Reference